openstack/keystone/doc/source/developing.rst

 -------------------------

-You can interact with Keystone through the command line using keystonemanage_ which allows you to establish tenants, users, etc.
+You can interact with Keystone through the command line using keystonemanage_ which allows you to initialize keystone, etc.

 You can also interact with Keystone through its REST API.
 There is a python keystone client library `python-keystoneclient`_ which interacts exclusively